Chocobozzz/PeerTube/support/doc/dependencies.md

 Follow the below guides, and check their versions match [required external dependencies versions](https://github.com/Chocobozzz/PeerTube/blob/master/package.json#7).
 You can check them automatically via `sudo npx engineslist`.

+_note_: only **LTS** versions of external dependencies are supported.
+If no LTS version matching the version constraint is available, only **release** versions are supported.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->